zluo16/node-mocha-immersive-alum/README.md

   },
 ```

 This will enable us to use `npm test` to test with local Mocha the `test.js` file.
 This is how all future labs in this course will test your solutions.
-Just remember, run `$ npm install` so that each lab can download their own local versions of Mocha and Chai.
+Just remember, run `npm install` so that each lab can download their own local versions of Mocha and Chai.
 If this is confusing, stay calm.
 We'll cover modules, npm and `package.json` later.
 For now to run the labs, just remember to run these two commands:

 ```
-$ npm install
+npm install
-$ npm test
+npm test
 ```

 And the tests in the lab will verify your solution.